ESCOMP/CTSM/doc/source/tech_note/Urban/CLM50_Tech_Note_Urban.rst

 “urban canyon” concept of :ref:`Oke (1987) <Oke1987>` in which
 the canyon geometry is
-described by building height (:math:`H`) and street width (:math:`W`) (:numref:`Figure schematic representation of urban`).
+described by building height (:math:`H`) and street width (:math:`W`) (:numref:`Figure schematic representation of the urban landunit`).
 The canyon system consists of roofs, walls, and canyon floor.
 Walls are further divided into shaded and sunlit components.
 The canyon floor is divided into pervious (e.g., to represent residential